All Episodes

 I mean, they technically broke no law, apparently, in that portion of Columbia.

-But is that is that the only place where the bar is set they broke no local law?
+But is that the only place where the bar is set?

-Is that is that the only uh standard to which we hold them?
+Is that the only standard to which we hold them?

-Uh aren't there things that should apply in terms of a code of conduct for being a Secret Service guy that you shouldn't be, you know, uh dragging around strip clubs and calling up hookers.
+Aren't there things that should apply in terms of a code of conduct for being a Secret Service guy that you shouldn't be dragging around strip clubs and calling up hookers?

-Action against those involved has been swift, but the news that two of the three forced out were senior supervisors with twenty years experience, has done little for questions over whether the debacle involving an organization that prides itself on the strictest standards of ethical and professional behavior, was a one-off or represents deeper systemic problems.
+But Karen McVeigh writes again in The Guardian: Action against those involved has been swift, but the news that two of the three forced out were senior supervisors with 20 years experience has done little for questions over whether the debacle involving an organization that prides itself on the strictest standards of ethical and professional behavior was a one-off or represents deeper systemic problems.

 In comments echoed by others, she said she was concerned that the episode suggests a culture problem.

-Republican Congressman Daryl Issa, who chairs the House Oversight and Government Reform Committee, has raised similar concerns.
+Republican Congressman Darrell Issa, who chairs the House Oversight and Government Reform Committee, has raised similar concerns.

 Really?